UCSolarCarTeam/Helios-Hermes/README.md

 This will rename the cloned directory to src and move it within a new directory called 'Hermes' Your new file structure should look like:

-  --<Original Directory>
+  --root
     --Hermes
       --src

 ## Testing

 Testing the Schulich Delta Desktop Hermes is done with googletest and googlemock, the gmock and gtest header files need to be in your include path /usr/local/include or /usr/include.

 You must compile the library that has the definitions yourself.
 Meaning you need a `libgmock.a` archive file in the test directory in order to compile the tests.

 To create a `libgmock.a` file in a Linux system follow these instructions in an arbitrary dir.

 1. Get the googletest and googlemock source code:
     `git clone https://github.com/google/googletest.git`